High-level billing flow overview

 1. Introduction

-• Each Agent can have its own pricing options (setup fees, usage tiers, seat-based rates, etc.) in Paid.
+- Each Product can have its own pricing options (setup fees, usage tiers, seat-based rates, etc.) in Paid.

-• Discrete events or actions performed by an Agent.
+- Discrete events or actions performed by your AI agents.

-• Provide granular tracking so you can attribute the correct cost to every step or result of an Agent’s work.
+- Provide granular tracking so you can attribute the correct cost to every step or result of your AI’s work.

 3. Supported Billing Models